SergEndorfin/poker-planning/README.md

 - Application created using Java 17 with Spring Boot 3.

-- The application design is implemented with the Bootstrap framework and Thymeleaf template.
+- The application design is implemented with the Bootstrap framework and Thymeleaf templates + Spring MVC.

 - Created an API design to cover all the detected user cases.